ADGEfficiency/dsr-rl/notes/markdown/5_policy_gradients.md

-## Policy gradients
+# Five - Policy Gradients

+Motivations for using policies, how to use a policy, the score function, Actor-Critic, DPG, PPO.

+---

+## Contrast with value function methods

-Previously we generated a policy from a value function
+Previously we generated a policy from a value function.

 $$ a = \underset{a}{argmax} Q(s,a) $$

-In policy gradients we **parameterize a policy directly**
+In policy gradients we **parameterize a policy directly**.
+This policy is a probability distribution over actions.

 $$ a \sim \pi(a_t|s_t;\theta) $$